Product Description and Author Information

 About the Book

 In one survey, 61 percent of employees said that workplace stress had made them sick and 7 percent said they had actually been hospitalized.
 Job stress costs US employers more than $300 billion annually and may cause 120,000 excess deaths each year.
-In China, 1 million people a year may be dying from overwork.
-People are literally dying for a paycheck.
+In China, one million people a year may be dying from overwork—literally dying for a paycheck.
 And it needs to stop.

-In this timely, provocative book, Jeffrey Pfeffer contends that many modern management commonalities such as long work hours, work-family conflict, and economic insecurity are toxic to employees—hurting engagement, increasing turnover, and destroying people’s physical and emotional health—and also inimical to company performance.
+In this timely, provocative book, Jeffrey Pfeffer contends that many modern management commonalities such as long hours, work-family conflict, and economic insecurity are toxic to employees—hurting engagement, increasing turnover, and destroying people’s physical and emotional health—while also being inimical to company performance.
 He argues that human sustainability should be as important as environmental stewardship.

-You don’t have to do a physically dangerous job to confront a health-destroying, possibly life-threatening, workplace.
+You don’t have to do a physically dangerous job to confront a health-destroying, possibly life-threatening workplace.
 Just ask the manager in a senior finance role whose immense workload, once handled by several employees, required frequent all-nighters—leading to alcohol and drug addiction.
-Or the dedicated news media producer whose commitment to getting the story resulted in a sixty-pound weight gain thanks to having no down time to eat properly or exercise.
-Or the marketing professional prescribed antidepressants a week after joining her employer.
+Or the dedicated news media producer whose commitment to getting the story resulted in a sixty-pound weight gain thanks to having no downtime to eat properly or to exercise.
+Or the marketing professional who was prescribed antidepressants just a week after joining her employer.

-Exploring a range of important topics including layoffs, health insurance, work-family conflict, work hours, job autonomy, and why people remain in toxic environments, Pfeffer offers guidance and practical solutions all of us—employees, employers, and the government—can use to enhance workplace wellbeing.
+Exploring a range of important topics, including layoffs, health insurance, work-family conflict, work hours, job autonomy, and why people remain in toxic environments, Pfeffer offers guidance and practical solutions that all of us—employees, employers, and the government—can use to enhance workplace well-being.
 We must wake up to the dangers and enormous costs of today’s workplace, Pfeffer argues.
 Dying for a Paycheck is a clarion call for a social movement focused on human sustainability.
-Pfeffer makes clear that the environment we work in is just as important as the one we live in, and with this urgent book, he opens our eyes and shows how we can make our workplaces healthier and better.
+Pfeffer makes clear that the environment we work in is just as important as the one we live in, and with this urgent book he opens our eyes and shows how we can make our workplaces healthier and better.

 “In this urgent and essential book, Pfeffer lays bare the hidden costs of the gig economy, employment instability, and many modern management practices.
 If you’ve got a job, you must read this book.” —Laszlo Bock, CEO and Co-Founder of Humu & author of Work Rules!